-The Proposed Action would use Cooper Avenue as a gated, an-emergency-only access point and, as such, would have virtually no impact on Cooper Avenue or Old Post Road.
+The Proposed Action would use Cooper Avenue as an emergency-only access point and, as such, would have virtually no impact on Cooper Avenue or Old Post Road.
 Therefore, no new sidewalk connections are planned for Cooper Avenue or Old Post Road.
 The Applicant does propose to construct new sidewalks traversing the Project Site and, if permitted, connecting to the existing pedestrian infrastructure at the rear of Hommocks Middle School.

 The Applicant would work with the Hommocks Middle School administration to minimize impacts.
 It is anticipated that truck arrivals and departures would be prohibited from arriving or departing within 30 minutes on either side of the start of the school day and within 30 minutes on either side of the end of the school day.
-Cooper Avenue is planned to be an emergency-only access point and would be available as an egress for residents or anyone else who needs it, at the discretion of and as directed by police/fire officials.
-See also Responses to Comments M.2 and M.15 and any widening required would be very limited in nature.
+Cooper Avenue is planned to be an emergency-only access point and any widening required would be very limited in nature.